 We delight by offering seasonal items, lip balms, unique types of floss, customized water bottles, all the way down to the appointment card — you really never know.

-We have introduced a few new items in 2019 that will help us continue to provide those moments of delight.
+We have introduced a few new items in 2019 that will help us continue providing those delightful moments to our Springfield dental patients.
 I can’t spoil it, but you’ll definitely know when you see one if you're a patient on a rainy day.

-If a patient were to complete a significant procedure like a smile makeover or finish a substantial dental treatment, we would present a bouquet of beautiful flowers or a personalized happy to send them home with that day.
-Bottom line is we do unexpected things to delight and take care of our patients.
+If a patient were to complete a significant procedure like a smile makeover or finish a substantial dental treatment, we would present a bouquet of beautiful flowers or a personalized happy to send them home that day.

-One other one touchpoint that seems so small is that we have been very deliberate about is calling a visit to Smile Doctor a “reservation,” not an “appointment.”
+Another touchpoint that seems so small is that we have been very deliberate about calling a visit to Smile Doctor a “reservation,” not an “appointment.”

-The connotation of having a reservation is very different from making a checkup or appointment.
+The connotation of having a reservation with a Springfield dentist is very different from making a checkup or appointment.

-Our guests and patients notice this and make comments on it often in an overwhelmingly positive way.
+Our guests and patients notice this and often comment on it in an overwhelmingly positive way.
 It’s all of those little things that add up and build into this entirely exceptional Smile Doctor experience.

 Zach, How do you know who your ideal client or customer is?